Mattiny/yamms/README.md

 Author: Mattiny
 Youtube: https://youtu.be/k5mwwakNHU4

-Note: This plugin is only compatible with Godot 4.0 and following Godot versions.
+Note: This plugin is only compatible with Godot 4.3 and following Godot versions.
 ![Screenshot_01](https://user-images.githubusercontent.com/127634166/224740362-c7ddbf76-da05-48d6-a1a2-7aacbeb36a8a.png)
 ## Features

 - Place MultiMeshInstances of different types into your scene.
-- Configure the proportions of how many meshes of each type shall be placed into your scene.
+- Configure the proportions (percentage) of how many meshes of each type shall be placed into your scene.
-- Configure random rotation and scale individually for each item.
 - Set up an area via Path3D polygon in which the meshes shall placed.
 - Set up exclusion areas via Path3D polygons (inside your area definition) to leave these areas empty (for some or all items).
-- Configure the height of the generated meshes: "Flat", "Floating", "Dropped on floor", "Dropped on ceiling".
+- Set up different placement algorythms for the MultiMeshInstances.
 - Add additional scenes (e.g. collision objects) at the same position as the MultiMeshInstance3D instances.

 ## Installation